-a.
+- a.
 The facility shall appoint a minimum of two outriders on the main track for each race of a performance and during workouts.
 The facility shall appoint one outrider on the training track during all workouts.
-The outriders must be neat in appearance, wear approved helmets with the chin straps securely fastened, and wear approved safety vests while on the main track or training track.

-b.
-The outriders shall:

-(1) Accompany the field of horses from the paddock to the post;

-(2) Ensure the post parade is conducted in an orderly manner, with all jockeys and pony riders conducting themselves in a manner in conformity with the best interests of racing as determined by the board of stewards;

-(3) Assist jockeys with unruly horses;

-(4) Render assistance when requested by a jockey;

-(5) Be present during morning workouts to assist exercise riders as required by regulations;

-(6) Promptly report to the stewards any unusual conduct which occurs while performing the duties of an outrider;
+The outriders must be neat in appearance, wear approved helmets with the chin straps securely fastened, and wear approved safety vests while on the main track or training track. - b.
+The outriders shall: - (1) Accompany the field of horses from the paddock to the post; - (2) Ensure the post parade is conducted in an orderly manner, with all jockeys and pony riders conducting themselves in a manner in conformity with the best interests of racing as determined by the board of stewards; - (3) Assist jockeys with unruly horses; - (4) Render assistance when requested by a jockey; - (5) Be present during morning workouts to assist exercise riders as required by regulations; - (6) Promptly report to the stewards any unusual conduct which occurs while performing the duties of an outrider; - (7) Ensure individuals using the track(s) are appropriately licensed; and - (8) Promptly report jockey objections to the stewards after the finish of each race.

-(7) Ensure individuals using the track(s) are appropriately licensed; and a.
-General authority.
-The horsemen's bookkeeper shall maintain the records and accounts and perform the duties described herein and maintain such other records and accounts and perform such other duties as the facility and commission may prescribe.

-(8) Promptly report jockey objections to the stewards after the finish of each race.